timweiland/gp-fvm/README.md

 ```

 You should be all set!
 If something does not work, please reach out to us.

+## Usage
+[This notebook](experiments/wave/0001_tutorial_wave.ipynb) is a good tutorial on how to use GP-FVM.
+It also demonstrates how to switch between a direct Cholesky-based solver and an iterative CG-based solver.

 ## Running the experiments